ucgmsim/nshm_logic_tree_utilities/wiki/Home.md

 directions, making it highly valuable.
 Therefore, we systematically removed parts of the NSHM 2022 logic tree and re-computed the hazard curves.

-### Code purpose & use
+### Code purpose

-GNS Science implemented the NSHM 2022 logic tree using pre-computed components that can be combined in different ways ([DiCaprio et al. 2024](https://pubs.geoscienceworld.org/ssa/srl/article/95/1/125/628895/Calculation-of-National-Seismic-Hazard-Models-with)).
+[GNS Science](https://github.com/GNS-Science) implemented the NSHM 2022 logic tree using pre-computed components that can be combined in different ways
+([DiCaprio et al. 2024](https://pubs.geoscienceworld.org/ssa/srl/article/95/1/125/628895/Calculation-of-National-Seismic-Hazard-Models-with)).
 We downloaded approximately 500 GB of pre-computed components (private communication with Christopher J. DiCaprio), and utilized GNS Science’s open-source Python-based software to